 Fortunately, the blockchain-powered transfer of responsibility monitoring aims to reinject responsibility into the supply chains.

-, a blockchain tracker will be created (according to the tokenization concept) .
+For any type of product that the actors will transfer throughout the chain of responsibility, a blockchain tracker will be created (according to the tokenization concept) .
 Thus, every time a product is transferred, the person will transfer the responsibility at the same time.
 The actor is free to accept or refuse this responsibility if the content of the asset portfolio does not meet expectations (in terms of quality or quantities).

 This acceptance/refusal of the token makes it possible, through the monitoring of the transfer of responsibility, to offer supply chain actors an accurate certified real-time visibility and thus to know from start to finish who is responsible for what.